Murchison Falls National Park ( Murchison falls )

 Activities in Murchison Falls National Park

-The famous launch trip from Paraa along the river Nile up to the Murchison Falls (17 km), to see the aquatic wildlife like Hippos, Crocodiles and water birds like cormorants, pelicans, herons, fish eagle, shoebill stork.
-A Hike to the top of the falls is another really interesting activity that lets you see the spectacular falls from different angles, giving a great opportunity for some really nice pictures.
+Famous Murchison falls launch trip from Paraa along the river Nile up to the bottom of Murchison Falls to see the aquatic wildlife like; Hippos, Nile Crocodiles and water birds like cormorants, pelicans, herons, fish eagle, shoebill stork.
+Tiresome but worth taking, Hike to the top of the falls is another really interesting activity that lets you see the spectacular falls from different angles, giving a great opportunity for some really nice pictures.